"Where Shopping & Working Is A Pleasure"

 How about an employee owned work environment where every employee has the opportunity to grow his or her own stock portfolio just by getting up in the morning, going to work and doing his or her job.

-All for just going to work and making customers happy.
+All this for just going to work and making customers happy.
 Publix stock is offered to employees at a rate of 7-10% of their wages after qualifying.

 When we look at the retail food space it is difficult to overlook Publix in any category.
 If you own or operate a supermarket you should be grateful if Publix is not on the list of local competition.